 You have already had the opportunity to google me comprehensively.
 I want that same opportunity.
 I will see how the company presents itself to its customers in terms of what problems they solve, and how that is achieved technically.
-I'll check linkedin.
-I'll see what employees post and where.
-(Email headers will also tell me about use of operating systems internally.)
-I'll see what other people say about the company, vision and products.
-I'll check domain records.
-I'll look for resumes for existing employees, and especially for ones who have left.
+I'll check for related information everywhere so I can be better informed.

-You couldn't possibly include all that information in an email, and even if you did I wouldn't trust it as complete!
+You couldn't possibly include all that information in an email, and even if you did I couldn't trust it as complete!

 If you have some issue about not getting paid if I find out who the company is or other bizarre trust issues with your clients then I certainly don't want to get involved.

 I really mean this.
 A company with 60,000 employees and $40 billion in revenue founded in 1982 does not count.
 5,000 employees and $1 billion in revenue does not count either.
 FAANG members really don't count.

 All the employees fitting in a small room with up to a few million in revenue or funding is good.
 To understand why this matters:

 - Large groups